 - “All brands are the same”

 This is definitely not true.
 There is a difference between brands, some of them very slight and others more significant.
 There is also a huge difference between genuine products and knock-offs or imitations.
 Some brands are known for the place they source their stones from, and other companies can take advantage of this and sell non-genuine versions sourced differently for cheaper prices.
 These knock-offs are not the same and can often lead to disappointment.
 Which is exactly why it’s important to research your worktop supplier and ensure that you’re receiving a quality product that has been responsibly sourced.
 Like any industry, there are brands at the top level and brands that are of much lower-than-average quality.

 You can read our blog about 10 top quartz brands for examples of what makes brands so different.

 - “Dark granite is better than light granite”

-This is a pretty strange myth, and no one really knows how it started.
+This is a pretty strange myth about stone, and no one really knows how it started.
 Dark granite is denser, and while this may make it slightly harder, it doesn’t necessarily make it better.
 Figuring out which style will work best for you will be a personal decision between their different qualities.
 Just don’t expect there to be many notable differences between them, (there aren’t).

 The Common Questions: